Updated: Apr 06, 2026

 The government continues to invest in public services like education, healthcare, and infrastructure.
 This kind of spending plays a major role in keeping the economy moving forward, especially during times of regional or global uncertainty.

-Bahrain’s public debt stood at 14.992 billion BHD in 2019 and is expected to grow to 22.934 billion BHD by 2025.
+Bahrain's public debt stood at 131.8% of GDP in 2024 and is expected to gradually reduce through 2026 and beyond as fiscal reforms take effect.
 While rising debt poses risks, Bahrain is taking steps to manage it carefully through economic reform plans and international support.

 Debt levels are a critical part of Bahrain economic data, offering a window into how the country balances development needs with financial sustainability.